microsoft/PQCrypto-SIDH/README.md

 - Supports four security levels matching the post-quantum security of AES128, SHA3-256, AES192 and AES256.
 - Protected against timing and cache-timing attacks through regular, constant-time implementation of all operations on secret key material.
-- Support for Windows OS using Microsoft Visual Studio, Linux OS and MacOS X using GNU GCC and clang.
+- Support for Windows OS using Microsoft Visual Studio, Linux OS and Mac OS X using GNU GCC and clang.
-- Provides basic implementation of the underlying arithmetic functions using portable C to enable support on a wide range of platforms including x64, x86 and ARM.
+- Provides basic implementation of the underlying arithmetic functions using portable C to enable support on a wide range of platforms including x64, x86, ARM and s390x.
 - Provides optimized implementations of the underlying arithmetic functions for x64 platforms with optional, high-performance x64 assembly for Linux and Mac OS X.
 - Provides an optimized implementation of the underlying arithmetic functions for 64-bit ARM platforms using